 Rogoredo

-The Rogoredo district, in the south-east of Milan, has been one of the largest heroin and cocaine market places in Europe.
-During the spring and summer of 2019 the hustle and bustle around the train station and the nearby “boschetto” (the grove)–where you could buy 24/7, use, and even camp–became so conspicuous that it began to attract considerable media attention.
-Things changed the following autumn due to massive law enforcement interventions.
-For a few months, trade went on intermittently and with much lesser turnout on the dead track that runs alongside the grove and under the ringroad bridges.
-With the beginning of 2020 and the onset of the Covid-19 pandemic, the business shrank even further.
-The abandoned farmhouse on Via Orwell, where many used to sleep, has been demolished.
-For the time being, Rogoredo's problems appear solved, while the predicament of drug-addicted people is still the same.
-They just moved elsewhere, where there is no news.
-Between one lockdown and another, however, sales have started again, and people are beginning to come back.
+For years, Milan’s Rogoredo district, in the city’s southeast, was one of Europe’s largest heroin and cocaine markets.
+In the spring and summer of 2019, activity around the train station and the nearby boschetto (the grove)—where people bought, used, and even camped—became so intense that it drew national media attention.
+Things changed that autumn, after a series of major police operations.
+For a few months, dealing continued sporadically, with fewer people, along the disused railway track opposite the grove and under the ring road bridges.
+With the onset of the Covid-19 pandemic, activity dropped even further.
+The abandoned farmhouse on Via Orwell, once used for shelter, was demolished.
+For now, Rogoredo’s problems seem solved, while the plight of people with addiction remains the same: they have simply moved elsewhere, out of sight.
+Between one lockdown and the next, however, the market began to stir again, and people slowly returned.

 ︎